LeoDJ/SHMod24/README.md

 *) GPIO can be connected to this pin by bridging the mentioned jumper

 **ATTENTION:** When the MAX3485 is mounted the Arduino doesn't want to be programmed most of the time.
-So make sure to pull pin P3 either to GND or to 3.3V, it doesn't like floating.
+So make sure to pull pin P3 either to 3.3V, it doesn't like floating.
 ## BOM
 There are multiple different module groups that can be populated.